Alumniminium/trrbl-blog/_posts/2019-07-11-creating-an-image-hosting-service.md

 We've got work to do.

 ## $ needs
-Easy to use service that lets us host images and other static data, allows direct linking and embedding.
+Easy to use service that lets us host images and other static data and allows direct linking and embedding.
 Any webserver will do.
 I have a virtual server with apache2, so I'll use that.
-Considering that box also runs a FTP server, we shall upload our files using FTP and not bother with HTTP POST/PUT crap.
+Considering that box also runs a FTP server, we shall upload our files using FTP.

-We also need a command line app that can take an image path as argument, upload it to our service and copies the direct link to it straight into the clipboard.
+We also need an app that can take an image path as argument, upload it to our service and copies the direct link to it straight into the clipboard.

 The app should be a command line tool and do nothing without arguments.

 ## $ requirements